 \subsection{Numerical algorithm}

-If we want to build any quantitative trading strategy based on obtained results we should have numerical algorithm for compute expression \ref{eq:piStarExactMCEV} (or \ref{eq:piStarExactMCEVrearranged}) for any parameters.
+If we want to build any quantitative trading strategy based on the obtained results we should have a numerical algorithm to compute expression \ref{eq:piStarExactMCEV} (or \ref{eq:piStarExactMCEVrearranged}) for any parameters.
 It consists of only elementary functions except the term

 Obviously, computation of these special functions is not a problem for packages such as MATLAB or Mathematica.
-However, production codes mostly written in C++ and we can not use these packages.
-In this context we must provide fast and efficient computation for this non-elementary term in C++ environment.
-There are some libraries contains numerical algorithms for special functions (e.g. C++ GSL package has numerics for Kummer confluent hyper-geometric function using in (\ref{eq:special_function_term})).
-Hence we can make computation of (\ref{eq:special_function_term}) by the following scheme: if we have singularity in (\ref{eq:special_function_term}) we use asymptotic formulas(\ref{eq:asymptotic}), in other situations we use GSL.
-However, evaluations of Kummer functions can sufficiently slow down computational speed of algorithm and this approach can not be suitable if speed is critical.
-In this section we provide fast numerical scheme based on asymptotic expansions of term (\ref{eq:special_function_term}).
-The main idea is very simple: we construct two series expansions directly for term (\ref{eq:special_function_term}):
+However, production codes are mostly written in C++ and we can not use these packages.
+In this context we must provide fast and efficient computation for this non-elementary term in a C++ environment.
+There are libraries containing numerical algorithms for special functions (e.g. C++ GSL package has numerics for the Kummer confluent hyper-geometric function used in (\ref{eq:special_function_term})).
+Hence we can compute (\ref{eq:special_function_term}) by the following scheme: if we have singularity in (\ref{eq:special_function_term}) we use asymptotic formulas(\ref{eq:asymptotic}), in other situations we use GSL.
+However, evaluations of Kummer functions can significantly slow down the computational speed of the algorithm and this approach is not suitable if speed is critical.
+In this section we provide a fast numerical scheme based on asymptotic expansions of term (\ref{eq:special_function_term}).
+The main idea is very simple.
+We construct two series expansions directly for term (\ref{eq:special_function_term}):

-and use first or second depending on value of variable $x$.
-We compute approximation of series (\ref{eq:series_exp_special_term}) recursively with the following stopping criteria: we stop evaluations if difference of $N+1$ and $N$ truncated series is sufficiently small.
+and use first or second series depending on value of variable $x$.
+We compute approximation of series (\ref{eq:series_exp_special_term}) recursively with the following stopping criteria: we stop evaluations if the difference between $N+1$ and $N$ truncated series is sufficiently small.
 In the next theorem we provide explicit formulas for coefficients $c_s$ and $d_s$. \begin{theorem} Coefficients $c_s$ and $d_s$ in expansions (\ref{eq:series_exp_special_term}) are defined by recursive formulas

 \end{theorem} Figure (\ref{fig:approx}) illustrates the convergence rate with fixed parameters $\theta$, $\omega$ and variable $x$ (left sub-figure) and accuracy of approximations (right sub-figure).
 For these tests we set $\theta = 5.24$ and $\omega = 1.42$.
 We illustrate convergence rate at the point $x = 10$ and for accuracy illustration we set $N = 80$ in expansions for small argument and set $N = 8$ for large.

 \begin{remark} If we truncate series (\ref{eq:series_exp_special_term}) by 1 or 2 terms we obtain the following asymptotic for (\ref{eq:special_function_term})

 Moreover, recursive application of the following relation between Kummer functions (see Abramowitz and Stegun (1973))